-Use the an purpose cleaner or degreaser alone.
-Put a small amount of the cleaner on the oil stain.
-Scrub lightly with the grain until oily substance washes out.
-Rinse the SeaDek with clean water.
-Repeat if necessary.
+Use an all-purpose cleaner or degreaser alone with a medium bristled brush.
+Put small amount of the cleaner on the oil stain and use a medium bristled brush and warm water to scrub until the oil is out.
+Rinse with clean water and repeat if needed.